irenewatt/canon-printer-is-offline/docs/source/index.rst

 **[Dial +1-801-878-6858 USA]**

-This in-depth guide provides step-by-step solutions for fixing Canon printer offline errors on both Mac and Windows 10/11, helping you get your printer back online quickly.
+This in-depth guide provides step-by-step solutions for fixing Canon printer offline errors on both Mac and Windows 10/11, helping you get your printer back online quickly

 Understanding the “Canon Printer Offline” Error
 -----------------------------------------------